WBWL (FM): WBWL (2014–present)

-As for the WFNX call letters, they would later be picked up by a radio station in Athol.
-After that station was sold and changed call letters to WKMY in 2020, the call letters would move to a station in Grand Marais, Minnesota.

 Former simulcast frequencies

 WFEX

-In December 1999, 92.1 WFEX of Peterborough, New Hampshire began simulcasting 101.7 WFNX.
+In December 1999, 92.1 WFEX of Peterborough, New Hampshire, began simulcasting 101.7 WFNX.
 Previously WFEX was WNHQ, simulcasting 105.5 WJYY of Concord, New Hampshire.

 WFEX was sold to Blount Communications Group, which uses it to simulcast WDER, a Christian religious station out of Derry, New Hampshire, as WDER-FM.

 WPHX

 On July 21, 1999, 92.1 WPHX-FM of Sanford, Maine, began simulcasting of 101.7 WFNX.
 Previous to the simulcast, WPHX-FM was WCDQ, playing classic rock as Mount Rialto Radio.
 The WFNX simulcast on WPHX-FM ended in August 2011, when WPHX-FM switched to a simulcast of WXEX 1540 AM, Exeter, New Hampshire, under the WXEX-FM calls.
 The station had a Sanford sister station on 1220 AM, also using the WPHX callsign.
 It was on the air until August 2010, when the transmitter failed, and remained off until June 2011.
 Prior to that, the station served as ESPN Radio affiliate.
 Following WPHX-FM's sale, WPHX (AM) took on simulcasting WFNX until Port Broadcasting bought the AM station in 2012 and changed its call sign to WWSF.